Most Recent Work

 -- Served as a sports editor, senior writer and staff writer at the DTH, where I've covered virtually every sport on campus alongside major men's basketball and football games

 -- Covered high school and college sports as an active and reliable freelancer for the (Raleigh) News & Observer, U.S. Lacrosse Magazine and Louisville Courier-Journal, among other outlets.

 In the clips below, I hope you can get a sense of my writing style.
-I've picked out a variety of stories from each publication I've worked at, including game stories, sidebars and features.
+I've picked out a variety of stories, including deadline gamers, in-depth profiles and enterprise stories, from the various publications I've worked for.

 Baseball and collecting are in Marty Van Buren's blood.
 It's natural, then, that he's latched on and thrived as the Harbor Park's resident card man.
 But the longtime elementary school teacher's story is more than just selling baseball cards for 23 years.
 Van Buren, 62, has overcome a lot to get here.